tensorflow/tensorflow/g3doc/MLIRForGraphAlgorithms.md

 The "CHECK" comments are interpreted by the
 [LLVM FileCheck tool](https://llvm.org/docs/CommandGuide/FileCheck.html), which is sort of like a really advanced grep.
-This test is fully self contained: it feeds the input into the [canonicalize pass](Canonicalization.md), and checks that the output matches the CHECK lines.
+This test is fully self-contained: it feeds the input into the [canonicalize pass](Canonicalization.md), and checks that the output matches the CHECK lines.
 See the `test/Transforms` directory for more examples.
 In contrast, standard unit testing exposes the API of the